gravitational/teleport/docs/2.0/saml.md

 ### Login

-For the Web UI, if the above configuration were real, you would see a button that says `Login with adfs`.
+For the Web UI, if the above configuration were real, you would see a button that says `Login with Okta`.
 Simply click on that and you will be re-directed to a login page for your identity provider and if successful, redirected back to Teleport.